I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlisntddiversionavailable.md

 ## -remarks
 <p>The <b>RtlIsNtDdiVersionAvailable</b> routine compares the version that the <i>Version</i> parameter specifies to the version of the Windows operating system that is currently running.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff561956">RtlIsServicePackVersionInstalled</a> routine if you want to determine whether a particular service pack is installed.</p>

-<p>The Windows kernel implements <b>RtlIsNtDdiVersionAvailable</b> only in Windows Vista and later versions of Windows.
-However, a compatibility library, Rtlver.lib, implements a version of <b>RtlIsNtDdiVersionAvailable</b> that runs in Windows 2000 and later versions of Windows.
-For kernel-mode drivers that include the Wdm.h header file, calls to <b>RtlIsNtDdiVersionAvailable</b> go to the version of this routine that is implemented in Rtlver.lib.</p>

-<p>For more information about <b>RtlIsNtDdiVersionAvailable</b> and <b>RtlIsServicePackVersionInstalled</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554887">Writing Drivers for Different Versions of Windows</a>.</p>

-<p>The <b>RtlIsNtDdiVersionAvailable</b> routine compares the version that the <i>Version</i> parameter specifies to the version of the Windows operating system that is currently running.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff561956">RtlIsServicePackVersionInstalled</a> routine if you want to determine whether a particular service pack is installed.</p>
+<p>Use the <a href="..\wdm\nf-wdm-rtlisservicepackversioninstalled.md">RtlIsServicePackVersionInstalled</a> routine if you want to determine whether a particular service pack is installed.</p>

 <p>The Windows kernel implements <b>RtlIsNtDdiVersionAvailable</b> only in Windows Vista and later versions of Windows.
 However, a compatibility library, Rtlver.lib, implements a version of <b>RtlIsNtDdiVersionAvailable</b> that runs in Windows 2000 and later versions of Windows.
 For kernel-mode drivers that include the Wdm.h header file, calls to <b>RtlIsNtDdiVersionAvailable</b> go to the version of this routine that is implemented in Rtlver.lib.</p>